Hiring is Hard

 How to Encourage Community Contributions

 • Work hard.
-People respect hard work, even when it is clear the job is incomplete.
-I was surprised to see individual users and design partners double down on their support after facing bugs because of how quickly we acted on their feedback.
+People respect effort, even when the product is not yet complete.
+I believe our users and design partners doubled down on their support despite encountering bugs after observing how quickly we responded to patch them.

-• Work on something you are passionate about.
+• Work on something you’re passionate about.
 Passion is contagious.
-Every day, we wake up excited to work on ParadeDB and eager to engage with our community, who can feel our excitement.
-This is also one of the primary criteria we screen for when hiring.
+Every day, we wake up and are excited to work on ParadeDB.
+We’re excited to engage with the people adopting it.
+That energy is reciprocated: people are drawn in by others’ passion and appreciate the work.